-Below, we’ve outlined some common causes of corporate corpulence—traps that any guy who’s on top of his game is likely to encounter at the office, in airports and hotels, at conferences, and, of course, at those boozy cocktail parties and dinners—and we’ve provided a bunch of strategies for working your way around them.
+There are far too many causes of corporate corpulence out there—traps that anyone who’s on top of his or her game is likely to encounter at the office, in airports and hotels, at conferences, and, of course, at those boozy cocktail parties and dinners.
+Here we’ve provided a bunch of strategies for working your way around them.
 And while you’re eyeing a leaner, stronger, fitter body, be sure to bulletproof your health with our 100 Ways to Live to 100.

 Eat a big breakfast.